bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

     (for example, FDG PET on one day followed by amyloid PET a couple days after) these scans may be grouped into the same session.
-    In other datasets, a subject leaving the scanner and returning under the same injection may be logically considered separate sessions.
+    In other datasets, a subject leaving the scanner and returning under the same injection may be considered separate sessions.

-1.  **Run** - In PET, it is common for subjects to leave the scanner to use the bathroom.
+1.  **Run** - In PET, subjects may have to leave the scanner to use the bathroom.
     While leaving the scanner would interrupt an MR acquisition, in PET this disruption is more appropriately considered missing data during a run.